Skip to content

 main_gpu int Main GPU 0

-tensor_split Optional[List[float]] How split tensors should be distributed accross GPUs.
+tensor_split Optional[List[float]] How split tensors should be distributed across GPUs.
 If None the model is not split.
 None

 n_ctx int Text context.
 Inference from the model if set to 0 0